 All dosages are product specific and are not interchangeable.

-Once they reach full effect, both Dysport and Botox are equally great at reducing wrinkles, but studies show Dysort lasts longer than Botox
+Once they reach full effect, both Dysport and Botox are equally great at reducing wrinkles, but studies show Dysport lasts longer than Botox.

 Botox treatment is one of the most popular skin treatments.
 It has been used for almost two decades.
 The treatment is considered quite safe and highly efficient when taken correctly and by a licensed injector.

 In comparison to Botox, Dysport is a newer treatment.
 This treatment got its FDA approval in 2001.

 The dosage of both the treatment is not the same.
 The patient should check the dosage with a certified injector.

 Both the neurotoxins differ in their molecular size as well.
 Botox formula has a larger number of molecules than Dysport.
 As a result, Dysport treatment works faster and cover a larger area as compared to Botox formula.
 This property of Dysport may or may or may not suit the needs of the patient.
 Hence, when it comes to the treatment, one should consult an experienced and licensed cosmetic injector who understands the importance of placement and dosage of both procedures.

 As discussed earlier, Dysport gives faster results than Botox.
 The Botox case's onset time is around 72 hours, whereas, in Dysport, the treatment starts showing results within 24 hours from the injection time.

 Botox and Dysport treatments are readily available in the market.
 Though both these treatments are used to treat age's ill effects, they have their own characteristics.
 In most cases, the cosmetic surgeon takes the decision related to which treatment to be used.
 Some experienced injectors even use both procedures simultaneously to get the desired result.
 Hence, if you are looking forward to getting rid of those wrinkles and fine lines, consult an experienced cosmetic surgeon.